 Once it has absorbed its yolk, the alevin becomes a fry.
 Small and vulnerable, fry spend a lot of their time avoiding predators.
 They head for dark pools in protected spots (e.g., behind logs) and dart out only to catch and eat any organic matter that comes their way.
 When they feel the urge, they begin their migration toward the ocean (see Species for the different migratory patterns that characterize each species).

 To manage the transition between freshwater and saltwater, salmon fry must go through a physical change known as smolting.
 Smolting begins in freshwater and sees the young salmon through the estuaries and into the ocean when it is time.
 Smolts have a silvery coating over their scales to camouflage them from predators and shield their bodies from fresh to saltwater.

 Salmon enter the ocean as young, or juvenile, adults and leave it as mature adults, ready to spawn.
 The length of time salmon spend in saltwater depends on how old they were when they entered, their species, marine conditions, and other factors.
 Their travels in the ocean are similarly variable, and one of the least understood parts of their lives.

-When they are sexually mature (see Species for maturity patterns of different species), salmon obey their homing instinct and travel back to their natal streams to spawn.
+When they are sexually mature, salmon follow their homing instinct and travel back to their natal streams to spawn.
 It is an arduous journey, and only the toughest and luckiest salmon complete it.